bernhardAxonIvy/doc/source/engine-guide/getting-started/index.rst

 For details, refer to :ref:`getting-started-docker`.

-.. rubric:: Debian

-We provide a Debian package for Debian-based Linux systems like Ubuntu or Linux Mint.
-Besides the install capabilities, this package offers excellent support for later upgrades of the Axon Ivy Engine.

-For details, refer to  :ref:`getting-started-debian`.

 .. rubric:: Linux

-If you use a non-Debian-based Linux system, choose this option.
-Compared to the Debian package, you will miss the install and upgrade capabilities.
+If you use a Linux system, choose this option.
-Compared to Debian and Docker, more effort is required to install and subsequently, upgrade the Axon Ivy Engine.
+Compared to  Docker, more effort is required to install and subsequently, upgrade the Axon Ivy Engine.

 For details, refer to :ref:`getting-started-linux`.

 .. rubric:: Windows

 Windows is the operating system of choice in many places.
-Compared to Debian and Docker, more effort is required to install and later on upgrade the Axon Ivy Engine.
+Compared Docker, more effort is required to install and later on upgrade the Axon Ivy Engine.

 For details, refer to :ref:`getting-started-windows`.